- Network name

 However, if you wish to transfer your MATIC from Polygon to Ethereum (convert them into ERC-20) or vice versa, you will need to use a bridge.

-The Polygon bridge lets you exchange ERC-20 (Ethereum network) MATIC for MATIC that you can use on Polygon, and vice versa.
-Simply connect your MetaMask wallet, and you will be able to choose how much you want to deposit.
+Another alternative is the Polygon bridge, which lets you exchange ERC-20 (Ethereum network) MATIC for MATIC that you can use on Polygon, and vice versa.
+Simply connect your MetaMask wallet, and choose how much you want to deposit.

 The Polygon bridging FAQ also details several other bridges available.